-Thermogenesis - Wikipedia Thermogenesis is the process of heat production in organisms It occurs in all warm-blooded animals, and also in a few species of thermogenic plants such as the Eastern skunk cabbage, the Voodoo lily (Sauromatum venosum), and the giant water lilies of the genus Victoria
+Thermogenesis - Wikipedia Thermogenesis is the process of heat production in the metabolism of organisms It occurs in all warm-blooded animals, and also in a few species of thermogenic plants such as the Eastern skunk cabbage, the Voodoo lily (Sauromatum venosum), and the giant water lilies of the genus Victoria

 What Is Thermogenesis: Boost Your Metabolism For Weight Loss - Swolverine Thermogenesis refers to your body’s ability to produce heat through metabolic processes The more heat you generate, the more calories you burn Here are four science-backed strategies to increase thermogenesis and turn your body into a more efficient fat-burning machine